Jay Reatard: Death

 MyFox Memphis reported that police had begun a homicide investigation and were actively looking for a possible suspect.
 The report was later removed from the TV station's website.

 A memorial was held for Lindsey on Saturday, January 16 in Memphis at Memorial Park Funeral Home, attended by family and friends.
 Musician and friend Eric Friedl, founder of Goner Records, and bandmate Stephen Pope eulogized Lindsey.
 One of Lindsey's trademark white Gibson Flying V guitars hung behind his coffin at the funeral home; he was buried with the guitar the next day at Memorial Park Cemetery.

 Reatard's final single, recorded just days before he died, "You Get No Love/I Am Growing", was released posthumously in March 2011.
 In a 2009 interview, he made references to several unreleased songs recorded for his final album, Watch Me Fall.
 Additionally, several of his bands released demos, unreleased songs, and alternate versions recorded with him in the years after his death.

 A feature-length documentary film titled Better Than Something: Jay Reatard was released in March 2012.
 The film, made by New York City filmmakers Alex Hammond and Ian Markiewicz, is an elaboration of their short film Waiting For Something.
 The film predominantly features footage shot with Lindsey in April 2009, along with never before seen concert and home video footage, and cameos from many of Lindsey's family members and colleagues.
 Better Than Something: Jay Reatard premiered at the Nashville Film Festival in Nashville, Tennessee in April 2011.

 In January 2012, Lindsey's manager Adam Shore collaborated with the Yellow Bird Project to create a memorial T-shirt.
 The design is based on a photograph of Lindsey's Gibson Flying V, with the initials 'JR' added to the headstock.
-All profits from the sale of this T-shirt have benefited the St. Judes Research Hospital, a charity designated by Lindsey's father.
+All profits from the sale of this T-shirt have benefited St. Jude Children's Research Hospital, a Memphis-based charity designated by Lindsey's father.

 In 2012, Memphis band The Barbaras (whose members Billy Hayes and Stephen Pope were members of Jay's live band), released their only album 2006-2008, which Reatard helped produce.

-In 2014, the French label Teenage Hate Records released a "French Tribute to Jay Reatard" with 14 French bands.
+In 2014, the French label Teenage Hate Records released a French Tribute to Jay Reatard with 14 French bands.
 Cheveu, Magnetix, Kap Bambino, Bikini Machine & Didier Wampas, The Liminanas and few more release a cover for the records.

-In 2020, the label Retard Records released "JAY REATARD - A Canadian Tribute" with 11 artists.
+In 2020, the label Retard Records released JAY REATARD - A Canadian Tribute with 11 artists.